New on the Blog

 Using Word Families for Onset and Rime Practice

 Word families are groups of words that have the same final sound and spelling pattern with varying initial sounds.
-Onset refers to the beginning consonant or consonant blend before the vowel in a word or syllable.
-Rime refers to the chunk of a word that begins with the first vowel and includes any consonant sounds through the end of a syllable.
-In word families, the onset changes while the rime stays the same.
-Because the
+Onset refers to the beginning consonant or consonant blend before the vowel in a word or

 “KABOOM” is one of my favorite games to play during phonics and OG lessons and with my speech/language elementary students.
 KABOOM games are easy to set up, inexpensive, versatile, and super fun!
 You can create

-Red and Green Sight Words
+Red and Green Sight Words within Orton-Gillingham Lessons

 One critical component within any Orton-Gillingham lesson is sight word practice.
 Technically, a “sight word” is any word a person can read without “sounding out” because it can be recognized by sight.
 The “sight word”